gitter-lab/pathway-parameter-advising/README.md

 `bin/setupPGD.sh` installs the PGD library into the `lib` directory, which is created if it does not exist.
 PGD is cloned from its [github repository](https://github.com/nkahmed/pgd) and complied using `make`.
 It can then be run from the base pathway-parameter-advising directory as `lib/pgd/pgd -f inputGraphFile`.
+Note this this script has been included to help install the PGD library, but is not guaranteed to run on all systems.
+It has been tested on Ubuntu 18.04.
+Positional Arguments: None

 `bin/updateReactome.sh` downloads the latest version of all human reactome pathways from [Pathway Commons](https://www.pathwaycommons.org/) and performs graphlet decomposition on them.
-Requires the location of the PGD library as a command line argument.
+It takes the following positional Arguments:
+>   `pgdDirectory:      The directory where pgd is installed.
+Will default to '../lib/pgd'`
+>   `reactomeDirectory: (Optional) The directory where reactome pathways and graphlets will be stored.
+If not given will default to '../referencePathways'.`